lorisdanjou/AromeDownscaling-ddpm-pytorch/README.md

 python3 infer.py -c config/sr_example.jsonc
 ```

-## Print the results of an experiment
+## Plot the results of an experiment
 You can use the `plot_results.py` script to do that:
 ```
 python3 plot_results.py -c config/sr_example.jsonc